Things a Woman Never Wants to Hear on the First Few Dates

 “You look so much better in person!”

 Does this mean that her photograph is not appealing?
 Should a woman consider it a good thing that her date is pleasantly surprised she is not the person in the photograph?
 Conversely, it probably is not a good idea to say she looks better in photographs either.
 Really, it is probably best not to mention photographs of her at this point.
+This is why blind dates are a bad idea.

 “You remind me of my ex.”